martinkala/shellmd/README.md

 This behavior can be overridden by input parameter --all-executable=yes then all code blocks in MD file will be executed.

 ## Validations
+Validations are simple asserts .

+With this can be checked
-In case script want to expect output of documentation command is possible to check standard output of command or if standard output contains substring.
+ - exact match of standard output of command
+ - if standard output contains substring
+ - return code of comand (also non zero)

 ### #executable exact expected output is
 Exact match for command std out from command.
-Command std out is stripped so currently only one line output can be validated from command.
+Command std out is stripped therefore currently only one line output can be validated from command.
 ```
 #executable
 ls bin/shellmd.py